-Dr. Jill Maron, a researcher at the Mother Infant Research Institute and a neonatologist at the Floating Hospital for Children at Tufts Medical Center, has been studying premature newborns’ difficulties with oral feeding for several years.
+Dr. Jill Maron, a researcher at the Mother Infant Research Institute and a neonatologist at the Tufts Children's Hospital at Tufts Medical Center, has been studying premature newborns’ difficulties with oral feeding for several years.
 Recently, her laboratory has been collaborating with Dr. Emily Zimmerman, director of the Speech & Neurodevelopment Lab (SNL) at Northeastern University.
 Together, they have been examining the role of FOXP2, the first described ‘speech-language’ gene, in the context of neonatal oral feeding.
 To her knowledge, they are the first group worldwide to do this.

 In a small group of premature newborns, Dr. Maron’s team has recently shown that the amount of FOXP2 in neonatal saliva at the time an infant first attempts to orally feed correlates with how long it will take an infant to actually learn to feed.
 The higher the level of FOXP2 in saliva, the sooner an infant will succeed at feeding.